 - 14% said selling was the most important income

-These 1996 figures provided a clear indicator that growth of interest in being in the visual arts was not commensurate with income acquisition.
-Artists were seemingly quite prepared to manage on less money whilst the cost of living rose.
+These latter figures provided an indicator that growth of interest in being in the visual arts was not commensurate with income acquisition.
+Artists were seemingly prepared or able to manage on less money whilst the cost of living rose.

-If the more recent a‑n and AIR Big Artists Survey findings are correct and the average turnover artists made from art practice in the last year is £9,000, then artists are either making quite a lot more from non-art sources, being financed by a partner/family (similarly to the 1977 Gulbenkian Enquiry findings), managing to ‘sign on’ (unlikely) or using some other means to put the bread on the table.
+If the 2011 a‑n and AIR Big Artists Survey findings are correct and average turnover artists made from art practice is £9,000, then artists are either making quite a lot more from non-art sources, being financed by a partner/family (similarly to the 1977 Gulbenkian Enquiry findings), managing to ‘sign on’ (unlikely) or using some other means to put the bread on the table.

-Although the 1996 NAA survey found 37% of artists to be gaining their work from art policies that fostered instrumentality or ‘art services’, The Big Artists Survey in 2011 – perhaps because of the larger sample size or because of the greater diversity of types of work now undertaken – found this ‘services’ area of work to be the regular or occasional role for around 24%.
+Although the 1996 NAA survey found 37% of artists gaining work due to art policies that fostered instrumentality or ‘art services’, the Big Artists Survey of 2011 found this ‘services’ area of work to be the regular or occasional role for around 24%.

 Is the current ‘concern’ about the size of the artist constituency due to declining public sector markets?
 Is this situation the ‘fault’ of artists?
 Does it make them worthy candidates for ‘extermination’ or any other method one might wittily choose to reduce numbers to the size the art market can stand?

-I’d like though here to raise an issue I fairly cursorily examined a few years ago.
+I’d like though here to raise an issue I fairly cursorily examined in the past.
 Should there be a redundancy process available to artists?
-Because the majority of artists are self-employed, how otherwise can an artist ‘leave’ the profession if they are no longer practising or making work to their own required professional standard or have taken on a different occupation (that they may not recognise as having supplanted their artist role)?
-I have witnessed some members of artists’ studio groups complain about certain spaces being wasted: full up with stored ‘old’ work – let to artists who have in fact become something other than an artist – a full-time art lecturer or manager, director of an arts (or artists’) organisation, someone now running an arts business such as a gallery that is showing and framing other artists’ work.
+Because the majority of artists are self-employed, how otherwise can an artist ‘leave’ the profession if no longer practising or making work to their own required professional standard or have taken on a different occupation?
+Members of some artists’ studio groups have complained about certain spaces being wasted: full of stored ‘old’ work – let to artists who have in fact become something other than an artist – a full-time art lecturer or manager, director of an arts (or artists’) organisation, or someone now running an arts business such as a gallery which shows and frames artists’ work.

 A route for such artists who are no longer practising as artists (non practising artists) could be to take redundancy – to leave the profession gracefully.
-A redundancy package may, for example, acknowledge an artist’s length of service, their altruism to the arts and to the profession; allow them to draw a line and move onto something else.
+A redundancy package may suitably acknowledge an artist’s length of service, their altruism to the arts and the profession; allow them to draw a line and move onto something else.
 It might prevent the dilution of quality and professional recognition that others in this debate allude to, and minimise the impact of ‘too many artists’ on the profession as a whole.

 A self-determining practice